richard-melvin/junit-theory-suite/doc/TheoriesTutorial.md

 This tutorial walks through some examples of using JUnit theories to effectively test complex code.

 The Java 8 `java.time` api is used as the code to be tested.
-Not because it needs testing, but because calendar handling is a rich source of special cases and glitches.
-In practise, real tests would more likely be of code that used that api.
+Not so much because it needs testing, but because calendar handling is a rich source of special cases and glitches.
+Real tests would more likely be of code that used that api.

 The full source code for these examples is [here](../src/test/java/com/github/radm/theories/test/ExampleTest.java)